vrundpat/Numeracy/README.md

 # Numeracy: Image Analysis
-A Dense Neural Network (DNN) Framework built using pure Python which comes integreated into a socket server that utilizes threading to support & provide multiple concurrent users with an instance of their own neural network!
+A Dense Neural Network (DNN) Framework built using Python, which comes integreated with a socket server that utilizes threading to support & provide multiple concurrent users with an instance of their own neural network!
 Accompanied by a PyGame GUI, users can give their NN instance inputs in forms of hand written digits and train the network!
 The mixture of MNIST, Sci-kit databses along with human induced inputs results in some pretty accurate predictions from the NN, achieving 96% accuracy on user inputs, and near perfect accuracy on the data sets.

 ###
 [![Language](https://img.shields.io/badge/Language-Python-blue)](https://shields.io/)